-The long-term operation and success of Equinox Gold is dependent, in part, on the cost and success of our exploration and development projects.
+The long-term operation and success of Equinox Gold is dependent, in part, on the cost and success of the Company's exploration and development projects.
 Mineral exploration and development is highly speculative and involves significant risks.
 Major expenses are typically required to locate and establish Mineral Reserves.

-Development of Equinox Gold's mineral projects will only follow upon obtaining satisfactory results.
-Few properties which are explored are ultimately developed into producing properties.
-There is no assurance that Equinox Gold's exploration and development activities will result in any discoveries of commercial bodies of ore which will be brought into commercial production.
+Development of Equinox Gold's mineral projects will only commence after obtaining satisfactory exploration results.
+Few properties that are explored are ultimately developed into producing properties.
+There is no assurance that Equinox Gold's exploration and development activities will result in any discoveries of commercial bodies of ore that will be brought into commercial production.